bkase/slides/composable-caching-swift/slides.md

 We want to define the operators on protocols not the concrete instances So what do we return?

-In Swift you cannot return some type with unapplied existentials (like our `Cache` protocol) (TODO: is this correct)
+In Swift you cannot return some type with existentials (like our `Cache` protocol)

 We need some type with no existential `associatedtype`s.